jodokusquack/mastermind/README.md

 * ![#ffff00](https://via.placeholder.com/15/FFFF00?text=+) Yellow (y)
 * ![#ff00ff](https://via.placeholder.com/15/FF00FF?text=+) Magenta (m)

+If you are trying to break the code, you can type "hints" to get a list of all previous guesses and hints.
+Also typing "new" starts a new game immediately.

 This is a project from [The Odin Project](https://www.theodinproject.com/), a free curriculum for learning web development.